-Home About Archive RSS
+🏠 About Now Archive Tags RSS

 Emacs on Windows

-I use Emacs as my text editor.
-At work, I use a laptop with Windows 11.
-I use org-present in class for interactive presentations where I can run code blocks and get the results, and write things into the presentation while presenting.
-Since I sometimes have pictures in my presentations and org-present changes font faces and sizes, I need to use GUI Emacs.
+I use inter-present-mode in class for interactive presentations where I can run code blocks live, and write things into the presentation while presenting.
+Since I sometimes have pictures in my presentations and inter-present-mode changes face height, I need to use GUI Emacs.
+(Emacs is also available in the TTY and terminal emulators.)
 There are two ways to get GUI Emacs on Windows.
 The first is through WSL2 with the graphical features Microsoft calls WSLg.

 Unfortunately, the Wayland stack is implemented in a non-standard way in WSLg that doesn't currently work properly.
 There are two bugs related to Wayland-native programs: the first bug makes Wayland native programs use XWayland instead of Wayland.
 The community found a fix for that bug in 2023 and told Microsoft about it in a GitHub Issues thread where a representative for Microsoft said they applied the fix to the codebase, but so far, Microsoft has not released that fix.
 You can fix it yourself if you like.
-However, there is another bug that makes Wayland windows unresponsive after locking the screen and unlocking it again.
-This is the show-stopper for WSLg for me.
-(There is also a similar bug for X windows where the windows disappear after screen locking, but if you open a new X window, you can alt-tab to the original window and use it.)

 I originally kept a separate Emacs configuration for Windows that I forked from my normal config, but since I always wanted to get things to work as similarly as possible on both OSes and I found it hard to keep the common parts in sync, I chose to integrate the two configs back into one with a few if and when-statements when needed.
 You can find it here.